Copyright Information for Tutors

 Films, DVDs and Videos: Screening in Class

-The performance of music in public requires a licence from APRA/AMCOS and U3A Brisbane holds a current licence for this purpose.
+The performance of music in public requires a licence from OneMusic (formerly APRA/AMCOS) and U3A Brisbane holds a current licence for this purpose.
+This license allows for the copying of sheet music.